For nearly 40 years, the team at Orcalab have been following the daily lives of the Northern Resident population of orcas.

 OrcaLab was established in 1970 by Dr Paul Spong, he was joined by Helena Symonds in 1979.
 Their philosophy is simple and is centred on the belief that it is possible to study wild orcas without interfering with their daily lives and habitat.

-The Northern Resident community consists of nearly 300 orcas including WDC’s Adoption orcas Holly, Simoom, Fife and Bend.
+The Northern Resident community consists of over 300 orcas including WDC’s Adoption orcas Holly, Simoom, Fife and Bend.
 These majestic whales roam a huge area which stretches from South East Alaska all the way down to Vancouver Island but every summer they return to their core area of Johnstone Strait and Blackfish Sound and spend the long days chasing huge Chinook salmon or just resting and socialising with family members and other pods.

 Johnstone Strait is also home to the famous ‘rubbing beaches’, a magical place where the orcas come to rub their bodies on the smooth pebbles.
 This unique behaviour is a cultural tradition of the Northern Residents and the remote camera network captures extraordinary images of the orcas - both above and below the surface - as they effortlessly glide through the shallows.
 Underwater footage from the rubbing beaches has given OrcaLab a strong hint that some of the females are pregnant – including WDC’s very own adoption orca, Holly.